twknab/mean_hike/readme.md

 ### Where I Left Off:
 	- Add New Hike Feature:
-		- Having some weird issues trying to get success message to display after new hike is successfully created.
+		- Need to add validation so "                  " is not accepted.

 ### Remaining Features:
 	- Add Hike Feature